misslivirose/archivist/README.md

 # [WIP] Archivist

 Archivist is a tool for analyzing your past via Facebook archives.
 Work in progress.
-Upload a .zip folder archive from Facebook, andAarchivist will display every message you've ever sent or received.
+Upload a .zip folder archive from Facebook, and Archivist will display every message you've ever sent or received.
 What could possibly go wrong with this information?

 <img width="1487" alt="image" src="https://github.com/user-attachments/assets/c8039e23-7168-4a74-8be6-2eadedd4c628" />